2021 Chevrolet Camaro Trim Levels with Comparisons & Configurations.

-Compare the 2021 Chevrolet Camaro 1LS vs 1LT Trims.
-What is the difference?
+Compare the 1LS vs 1LT.
+What is the Difference?

 The base-model Camaro is called the 1LS.
 It is only available as a two-door coupe.
 Every higher trim level is also available as a convertible.
 All models of the 2021 Camaro are rear-wheel-drive vehicles.
 The 1LS comes equipped with a 2.0-liter, turbocharged, 4-cylinder engine.
 This powertrain produces around 275 horsepower and 295 pound-feet of torque.